EmergenceAI/Agent-E/README.md

 - Manage and automate tasks on project management platforms (like JIRA) by filtering issues, easing the workflow for users.
 - Provide personal shopping assistance, suggesting products based on the user's needs, such as storage options for game cards.

 While Agent-E is growing, it is already equipped to handle a versatile range of tasks, but the best task is the one that you come up with.
 So, take it for a spin and tell us what you were able to do with it.
+For more information see our [blog article](https://blog.emergence.ai/2024/03/28/distilling-the-web-agent.html).

 ## Quick Start